Clean-Terraform/beautiful-jekyll/_posts/2020-07-03-interfaces.md

 At least one expression must produce a successful result.
 ```

+The check failed because the input only had one key `foo` and no `tags` key as required.

 We can also use the interface to check the outputs of a module or remote state: